 - Land acquisition costs - Removal of existing uses and structures (are there any remediation issues???)

-- Potential for other development on the site to support university functions as allowed by zoning - Change in use should be viewed as beneficial to the community and supports the ideas in the Glenwood Refinement Plan. - Convenient access to bike path along the river.
-There is an existing pedestrian crossing accross Franklin.
-UO could provide direct access from motor pool site which would decrease the travel time.
+- Potential for other development on the site to support university functions as allowed by zoning - finement Plan. - could provide direct access from motor pool site which would decrease the travel time.